Western Distributor (Sydney): History

 The Western Distributor came to be out of the realisation in the early 1960s that the existing roads that supported the Harbour Bridge would not cope with contemporary and projected traffic volumes.
 Due to existing infrastructure and buildings in the area, it was decided to build a viaduct to carry traffic above the city streets.

+The government decided in principle to proceed with the Western Distributor (from "near city markets area" to Ultimo) during the year ended Jun 1960.

 The southbound carriageway from the Sydney Harbour Bridge to Day Street opened 2 September 1972, the northbound carriageway on 30 September 1972, with the final stage connecting ramp from Pyrmont Bridge to the distributor’s northbound carriageway via Day Street opened 20 December 1972.

+Around 1978 or afterwards, the DMR was opening up the Western Distributor.
+The Traffic Authority was operating, and it decided to repaint the lane markings with one bus lane and two vehicle lanes on the Druitt Street off ramp, however "at midnight that entire ramp that was going to serve Druitt Street got concreted off".
+Bob Morris stated it was a "giant power struggle between organizations".